 WonderSmileThe Boy’s Book of Adventure: The Little Guidebook for Smart and Resourceful BoysThe Meltdown (Diary of a Wimpy Kid Book 13)Dog Man and Cat Kid: From the Creator of Captain Underpants (Dog Man #4)National Geographic Kids Almanac 2020 (National Geographic Almanacs)Homeward Bound: The Incredible JourneyAre You There, God?
 It’s Me, Margaret (Paperback) – Common

-More ideas for slowing things down
+More relaxation techniques for teens to slow things down

 I love this idea from Sandi over at Happy Science Mom.
 She suggests using these foods that are naturally calming.